 Yes Humour, a very powerful emotion, that sends signals to our mind that we are peaceful and relaxed.
 Studies have found that laughter lowers stress, anxiety, and depression.
 It also improves coping skills, mood, and self-esteem.
 Being open to humour in all situations, especially the difficult times, giving ourselves the permission to laugh, is an attitude of faith and trust that ‘this too shall pass.
 It instantly lightens the mood and makes things seem a little less difficult.
 Interestingly mind does not know a fake smile or laughter for a real one and hence when we laugh or smiles, it deciphers that we must be in a happy state and it rushes to make us feel more of the same feelings, emotions, and thoughts.

 We might not be able to undo years of pessimism and negative thoughts overnight, however ‘when things get tough, the tough get going (I had this poster for years in my room when I was a teenage girl; today I understand what it was doing for me) small steps can help us to approach today with a positive mindset.

 By no means, any of these are full-proof, they are, however, mindful steps to care for our well-being, which is our utmost responsibility.

-About the author, Ms. Nidhi Sharma is a counseling psychologist a life & career coach practicing in India, and is an advocate of growth mindset and positive psychology.
+Ms. Nidhi Sharma, is a counseling psychologist a life & career coach practicing in India, and is an advocate of growth mindset and positive psychology.
 Her secret mantra and inspiration are ‘taking life from Good to Great.
 If you wish to accelerate your growth in 2021 and transcend the times, connect with her and take a complimentary Life Coaching session.